RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/sc/sc-8.2.md

 ---
 x-trestle-set-params:
-  sc-08.02_odp:
+  sc-8.2_prm_1:
     values:
-sort-id: sc-08.02
 x-trestle-global:
   sort-id: sc-08.02
 ---

-# sc-8.2 - \[System and Communications Protection\] Pre- and Post-transmission Handling
+# sc-8.2 - \[System and Communications Protection\] Pre / Post Transmission Handling

 ## Control Statement

-Maintain the {{ insert: param, sc-08.02_odp }} of information during preparation for transmission and during reception.
+The information system maintains the {{ insert: param, sc-8.2_prm_1 }} of information during preparation for transmission and during reception.

+## Control Objective

+Determine if the information system maintains one or more of the following:

+- \[SC-8(2)[1]\] confidentiality of information during preparation for transmission;

+- \[SC-8(2)[2]\] confidentiality of information during reception; and/or

+- \[SC-8(2)[3]\] integrity of information during preparation for transmission;

+- \[SC-8(2)[4]\] integrity of information during reception.

 ## Control guidance

-Information can be unintentionally or maliciously disclosed or modified during preparation for transmission or during reception, including during aggregation, at protocol transformation points, and during packing and unpacking.
-Such unauthorized disclosures or modifications compromise the confidentiality or integrity of the information.
+Information can be either unintentionally or maliciously disclosed or modified during preparation for transmission or during reception including, for example, during aggregation, at protocol transformation points, and during packing/unpacking.
+These unauthorized disclosures or modifications compromise the confidentiality or integrity of the information.

-## Control assessment-objective

-information {{ insert: param, sc-08.02_odp }} is/are maintained during preparation for transmission;
-information {{ insert: param, sc-08.02_odp }} is/are maintained during reception.